-• The victim(s) sustaining physical injury requiring medical attention;

-- The victim being particularly vulnerable for example, a much younger or weaker student: - Significant support from the school to modify his/her behaviour to date; - Encouraging others to behave inappropriately in relation to the offence; - Showing no contrition or no willingness to accept responsibility; - Not co-operating with the investigation, or worse, actively seeking to frustrate it.
+- The victim(s) sustaining physical injury requiring medical attention; - The victim being particularly vulnerable for example, a much younger or weaker student; - Significant support from the school to modify his/her behaviour to date; - Encouraging others to behave inappropriately in relation to the offence; - Showing no contrition or no willingness to accept responsibility; - Not co-operating with the investigation, or worse, actively seeking to frustrate it.

-This is not an exhaustive list and there may be other situations where the Headteacher judges that exclusion is an appropriate sanction.
+This is not an exhaustive list and there may be other situations where the Headteacher judges that suspension is an appropriate sanction.
 The decision ultimately belongs to the Headteacher who will make a decision on the circumstances of each individual case.

-Exclusion procedure
+Suspension procedure

-Most exclusions are of a fixed-term nature and are of short duration (usually between one and five days).
+Most suspensions are of a fixed-term nature and are of short duration (usually between one and five days).

-- DfE provisions permit the Headteacher to exclude a student for one or more fixed periods not exceeding 45 school days in any one school year; - The Governors have established arrangements to review promptly all fixed-term exclusions that would lead to a student being excluded for over 15 days in a school term or missing a public examination; - The Governors have established arrangements to review fixed-term exclusions which would lead to a student being excluded for over five days but not over 15 days in a school term where a parent/carer has expressed a wish to make representations which consist of a meeting being offered to parents/carers to discuss the exclusion; - Following exclusion parents/carers are contacted immediately where possible.
-A letter will be sent by post giving details of the exclusion and the date the exclusion ends.
-Parents/carers have a right to make representations to the Governing Body and the local authority as set out in the letter; - A reintegration meeting (return to school) will be held following the expiry of the fixedterm exclusion and this will involve a member of school staff.
+- DfE provisions permit the Headteacher to suspend a student for one or more fixed periods not exceeding 45 school days in any one school year; - The Governors have established arrangements to review promptly all fixed-term suspensions that would lead to a student being suspend for over 15 days in a school term or missing a public examination; - The Governors have established arrangements to review fixed-term suspensions which would lead to a student being suspended for over five days but not over 15 days in a school term where a parent/carer has expressed a wish to make representations which consist of a meeting being offered to parents/carers to discuss the suspension; - Following suspension parents/carers are contacted immediately where possible.
+A letter will be sent by post giving details of the suspension and the date the suspension ends.
+Parents/carers have a right to make representations to the Governing Body and the local authority as set out in the letter. - A reintegration meeting (return to school) will be held following the expiry of the fixedterm suspension, and this will involve a member of school staff.
 We expect parents/carers to attend this meeting and to participate in the review/development of plans to support their son/daughter.
-All students returning after exclusion will be placed on report as a support measure. - The school may arrange for a student reintegrating after a period of fixed-term exclusion to spend time in the school's 'Personalised PLUS' provision where a specific programme will be implemented to help meet the student's greatest needs with the aim of reducing the likelihood of future exclusion; - During the course of a fixed-term exclusion where the student is to be at home, parents/carers are advised that the student is not allowed on the school premises, and that daytime supervision is their responsibility; - The school will comply with the arrangements for ensuring work is set and marked during any fixed-term exclusion including 6th day provision where applicable.
-The Jubilee Academy uses a local school to facilitate these arrangements as required.
+All students returning after suspension will be placed on report as a support measure. - During a fixed-term suspension where the student is to be at home, parents/carers are advised that the student is not allowed on the school premises, and that daytime supervision is their responsibility. - The school will comply with the arrangements for ensuring work is set and marked during any fixed-term suspension.

-Exclusion Reports will be circulated to parents/carers and governors in good time in advance of the meeting of the Governing Body's Discipline Panel (at least 5 days).
-As the Headteacher alone has the power to exclude, the Governing Body may not increase the severity of an exclusion but are entitled to receive new information and therefore their reasons for reaching a decision that may be different to that of the Headteacher.
-The Governing Bodies will set out reasons for their decision to either uphold the decision to exclude or to overturn it.
+Suspension Reports will be circulated to parents/carers and governors in good time in advance of the meeting of the Governing Body's Discipline Panel (at least 5 days).
+As the Headteacher alone has the power to suspend, the Governing Body may not increase the severity of a suspension but are entitled to receive new information and therefore their reasons for reaching a decision that may be different to that of the Headteacher.
+The Governing Bodies will set out reasons for their decision to either uphold the decision to suspend or to overturn it.

-Before deciding whether to exclude
+Before deciding whether to suspend

-Before making the decision to exclude a student, the Headteacher will arrange for a thorough investigation and review of the available evidence to take place and will:
+Before making the decision to suspend a student, the Headteacher will arrange for a thorough investigation and review of the available evidence to take place and will:

-Consider all the evidence available to support the allegations taking into account any other relevant school policy;
+Consider all the evidence available to support the allegations taking into account any other relevant school policy.